jedhassell/mysql-quick-copy/README.md

 # mysql-quick-copy - A faster database copy solution
 This method copies binary data files in the MySQL data directory rather than using the `mysqldump` tool provided.
+#### Timing
+For a 55GB database:
+* export ~2 minutes
+* import ~3 minutes

 ### Usage
 * #### Export the table data to the `/tmp` folder.